2406-ta-team/comp2406-git-tutorial/Tutorial.md

 ## Instructions:

 - You will need to form teams of **2 to 4** people.

 ---

-# Fork the given GitHub base code repository into your own repository
+# Step 1, Fork the given GitHub base code repository into your own repository

 - Sign into [Github](https://github.com/OmarG247/comp2406-git-tutorial-base-code)

-- Visit https://github.com/2406-ta-team/comp2406-git-tutorial-base-code-FORK-ME and fork the repository by clicking on the fork button
+- One Person visit https://github.com/2406-ta-team/comp2406-git-tutorial-base-code-FORK-ME and fork the repository by clicking on the fork button

 ![fork_me.jpeg](images/fork_me.jpeg)

-# Add other collaborators (Max 4 people)
+# Step 2, Add other collaborators (Max 4 people)

 Head to your projects' settings